AdaCore/spark2014/lrm/source/packages.rst

 A state abstraction that is volatile state may be specified as input only or output only or may be left unspecified in terms of whether it is an input or output.
-[The lack of an input only or output only designator indicates that the state abstraction may represent a hidden state that may have non-volatile and, or, both input only and output only states.
+[The lack of an input only or output only designator indicates that the state abstraction may represent hidden state that may have non-volatile and, or, both input only and output only states.
 Such a state abstraction may be representing some complex external communication channel.]

-An external state that is specified as non-volatile is assumed to be both an input and an output and may not be specified as an input or output only.
+External state that is specified as non-volatile is assumed to be both an input and an output and shall not be specified as an input or output only.

-It follows that a external state that is specified as input only or output only is volatile state.
+It follows that external state that is specified as input only or output only is volatile state.
 [If it is Input_Only then some external writer needs to be updating the value of the variable.
 Similarly, if it is Output_Only it is expected that there are external readers to be consuming the output values.
 Either of these require external agents of some kind, which implies volatility.]

-|SPARK| aspects are defined for specifying a variable as an input only
+|SPARK| aspects are defined for specifying a variable as an input only or an
-or an output only [Ada aspects are used for specifying volatility and whether the variable is external] see :ref:`external_aspects`).
-When a state abstraction is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`) it may be specified as external, in which it may be also specified as either input only or output only, or it may be specified as non-volatile.
+output only [Ada aspects are used for specifying volatility and whether the variable is external] see :ref:`external_aspects`).
+When a state abstraction is declared by an Abstract_State aspect (see :ref:`abstract-state-aspect`) it may be specified as external, in which case it may be also specified as either input only or output only, or it may be specified as non-volatile.

 .. centered:: **Static Semantics**